top of page

 3 min read

-Your HSA Covers More Than You Think — HSA Eligible Items for 2026
+Your HSA Covers More Than You Think — HSA Eligible Expenses for 2026

-What if I told you that you've probably been paying out of pocket for things your HSA should have been covering all along?
+What if I told you you've probably been paying out of pocket for things your HSA could have covered all along?
 Sunscreen.
 Acupuncture.
 Fitness trackers.
 Sleep aids.
 Mental health apps.
 Feminine products.
 Reading glasses.
 Smart scales.
-Most people have no idea.
-We didn't either — until we started digging.
-What we found was a list of HSA-eligible expenses so much broader than we expected that it genuinely changed how we shop for everything health-related.
-This guide
+The list of HSA-eligible expenses is far broader than most people expect — and knowing what's on it, what's automatically covered, and what requires documentation changes how you shop for everything health-related.
+This guide covers everything,

 Saving Wiser